instadw/instadwell-blog/_posts/2025-12-08-best-pgs-in-koramangala-hamburg-house-sg-palya-and-startup-stays.md

 Most PGs around Christ have a strict 9:30 PM to 10:00 PM curfew.

-Insider Tip: If you need late-night freedom for group projects (or parties), look for independent "Co-living" buildings in 8th Block rather than traditional "PGs" in SG Palya.
+**Insider Tip**: If you need late-night freedom for group projects (or parties), look for independent "Co-living" buildings in 8th Block rather than traditional "PGs" in SG Palya.

 ----------